welaika/wordless_gem/README.md

 ## Usage

+`wordless help` shows some help.
 `wordless wp mysite` creates a `mysite` directory and installs the latest stable release of WordPress.
-`wordless wp --locale=fr_FR --bare` installs the latest French version of WordPress, and removes default plugins and themes.
+`wordless wp --locale=fr_FR --bare` installs the French version of WordPress, and removes default plugins and themes.
+`wordless install` installs the Wordless plugin in the current WordPress installation as a git submodule.

 ## Contributing